microsoft/vscode-webview-ui-toolkit-samples/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-  ⚠️⚠️ Do Not Delete This! bug_report_template ⚠️⚠️
+  ⚠️⚠️ Please do the following before submitting: ⚠️⚠️

   📖 Please read our Rules of Conduct: https://opensource.microsoft.com/codeofconduct/ 🔎 Please search existing issues to avoid creating duplicates.